pyxem/kikuchipy/doc/reference.rst

 API reference
 =============

-This reference manual details the public classes, modules and functions in kikuchipy, as generated from their docstrings.
+This reference manual details the public modules, classes, and functions in kikuchipy, as generated from their docstrings.
 Many of the docstrings contain examples, however, see the user guide for how to use kikuchipy.